Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/eleventy-creating-a-static-javascript-search.md

 And that's it.
 We now have a super basic static website search.
 It's not the most powerful, but it will do the job for now.

-You can try it out on my [search page](https://daily-dev-tips.com/search/).

 If you want to see the full JavaScript file, [check out this gist](https://gist.github.com/rebelchris/f252a845dc4a4a4d66ca707ad3f5b0c5).